September 2, 2021

 5. Skoda Superb

-The Skoda Superb is a great choice if your company car needs to double as the family run around at the weekend, as it’s got a roomy cabin space and one of the largest boot capacities on the market for a vehicle of its size.
+The Skoda Superb is a great choice if your company car needs to double as the family run-around at the weekend.
+It’s got masses of cabin space and one of the largest boot capacities on the market for a vehicle of its size.

 6. Volvo XC40 Recharge

-The XC40 is a stylish SUV that’s perfect for drivers looking for a company car that offers a higher driver position, a comfortable interior for long drives and in the Recharge models all the benefits of a PHEV.
+The XC40 is a stylish SUV that’s perfect for drivers looking for a company car with a higher driver position, a comfortable interior for long drives, and (in the Recharge models) all the benefits of a PHEV.

-Unlike some PHEVs, like the 3 series mentioned above, the XC40 Recharge has not lost boot space to the hybrid components and still offers drivers a great space for cargo.
+Unlike some PHEVs, such as the 3 Series mentioned above, the XC40 Recharge doesn’t lose boot space to the hybrid components and so it still offers plenty of space for cargo.